Dos por Dos: 2000–2020: DZMM

-DZRH: Since 2020
+2020–present: DZRH

 In the interim, numerous unconfirmed reports concerning the show's future circulated.
 Among those were reported talks between the hosts and Radyo5 92.3 News FM, and Super Radyo DZBB, while others postulated a possible split with Baja eyeing to move to DWIZ.

 However, reported talks with DZRH to accommodate the two were first disclosed through The Philippine Star entertainment columnist Ricky Lo.
 The move became confirmed and official on August 20, 2020, with the two hosts signing the contract within the Manila Broadcasting Company's premises.
-DZRH anchor Deo Macalma further disclosed that the two hosts were greenlit by Ging Reyes to continue using the name as it was not put up for patenting by ABS-CBN.
+DZRH anchor Deo Macalma further disclosed that the two hosts were greenlit by Ging Reyes to continue using the trademark name as it was not put up for patenting and registering by ABS-CBN.
 The transfer would also reunite the two hosts with the show's original creator Angelo Palmones.

 Dos por Dos resumed as a 90-minute show on August 31, 2020, through DZRH at 5:00 pm.
 Its format remained the same while adding a half-hour news rundown as a lead-off segment.

 In July 2021, the show, together with MBC, unveiled its advocacy One Person, One Account: #AccountKoTo, with an objective of upholding wholesome discussions through "one social media account per person", and protection against Internet trolls.

-In late July 2022, it was announced that the show would be transferred to the 6:00 am timeslot effective August 1; it aired on the afternoon timeslot for the last time on July 29.
+In late July 2022, it was announced that the show would be transferring to the 6:00 am timeslot effective August 1; it aired on the afternoon timeslot for the last time on July 29.
 Following the program's move to the morning slot is that both Taberna and Baja also anchor DZRH's morning news programs ACS Balita from 6:00 to 6:30 am and Pangunahing Balita from 7:00 to 7:30 am, with the commentary and interview segments airing in between.